MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/get-started-with-modern-search-experience.md

 search.appverid:
 - SPO160
 - MET150
-description: "Learn when to use the modern search experience"
+description: "Learn when to use the classic or the modern search experience in SharePoint"
 ---

-# When to use the modern search experience
+# When to use which search experience

 Microsoft Search in SharePoint is the modern search experience in SharePoint Online.
 Microsoft Search in SharePoint is a personalized experience.
 It uses the insights of the Microsoft Graph to show results that are relevant to you.
 Routine tasks such as finding the right version of a document, getting back to a presentation you were editing, or learning about a topic you are not familiar with by locating experts and content, are simpler and faster.

 SharePoint Online also offers a classic search experience.
 [Learn about the differences between the experiences](https://docs.microsoft.com/sharepoint/differences-classic-modern-search).
 As a search administrator you can’t turn on or off either the search experience.
 They are both on by default.

 Which search experience your users get depends on where they search from:
 Users get the classic search experience on publishing sites, classic team sites, and in the Search Center.
-Users get the modern search experience on the SharePoint start page, hub sites, communication sites, and modern team sites.
+Users get the Microsoft Search in SharePoint experience on the SharePoint start page, hub sites, communication sites, and modern team sites.
 [Learn about classic and modern sites](https://support.office.com/article/SharePoint-classic-and-modern-experiences-5725c103-505d-4a6e-9350-300d3ec7d73f).

 ## Benefits of the Microsoft search experience

-Quickly gets you back to what you were doing.
-Even before you start typing, the search box suggests results based on your most recent work.
-As you type, the search box updates the suggestions.

-Based on your previous activity in Office 365, the search results page shows results in the order that's most relevant to you.
-For example, files by people you work with will typically rank higher than files by other people.
+**Easy to search** - Microsoft Search suggests results based on users’ previous activity in Office 365, right in the search box.
+On the search results page the results are ordered by relevance. .

+**Find shared files** - Microsoft Search uses advanced query understanding to make finding shared files simple.
+Users can easily find files they’re collaborating on.

-As an admin you can promote the information and answers your users need to complete tasks, for example policies, benefits, resources, tools, and more.
+**Show relevant content** - Promote the information and answers your users need to complete tasks, for example policies, benefits, resources, tools, and more.
 You can also target specific groups, like new hires or remote workers.

-Microsoft Search uses advanced query understanding to make finding shared files simple.
-Users can easily find files they’re collaborating on.
+**Microsoft Search evolves** – The set of content types users can search for and the intelligence of the search box will grow over time.

+**Administer across all apps** - Microsoft Search is on by default and any administration you do applies to Microsoft Search in all the apps.

-Lets users explore results without leaving search.
+**Easy to explore results** - Users can explore results without leaving search.
 They can for example browse through a presentation directly in the search results page and quickly assess if it's the right result.

-The Microsoft Search in SharePoint results page is mobile friendly.
+**Mobile friendly** - The Microsoft Search in SharePoint results page is mobile friendly.

-Microsoft Search in SharePoint offers a great user interface without a search administrator configuring anything.
-[Learn more](https://support.office.com/article/Learn-about-Microsoft-Search-in-Microsoft-365-b8bf5a2c-7515-40a9-9a6a-b8ed382c86bc).
+**User friendly interface** - Microsoft Search in SharePoint offers a great user interface without a search administrator configuring anything.
+[Learn more](https://support.office.com/article/find-what-you-need-with-microsoft-search-d5ed5d11-9e5d-4f1d-b8b4-3d371fe0cb87?ui=en-US&rs=en-US&ad=US).

 We’ll continue to invest in Microsoft Search in SharePoint, but not in classic search.
-The set of content types users can search for and the intelligence of the Microsoft Search box will grow over time.[Learn what’s coming next for Microsoft Search](http://aka.ms/MicrosoftSearch).
+[Learn what’s coming next for Microsoft Search](http://aka.ms/MicrosoftSearch).

 ## When to use which search experience?
 Which experience your users see depends on whether your organization mostly uses classic or modern sites.
 Classic sites have classic search boxes and modern sites have Microsoft Search boxes.
 If you believe that Microsoft Search in SharePoint gives your users the best experience, [learn how to get started with Microsoft Search in SharePoint Online](https://docs.microsoft.com/microsoftsearch/get-started-search-in-sharepoint-online).